LeoRatilainen/information-security-course/h3-Hello-Lab.md

 level 0

 This level is solved with the line ssh bandit0@bandit.labs.overthewire.org -p 2220 what these mean is ssh is secure shell bandit0 is the username we are logging in with bandit.labs.overthewire.org is the address and -p 2220 is port 2220 being used.
-Then a password is asked which is bandit0. you can the search the directories with ls which shows a readme file that can be accessed with cat readme that'll give you the password for the next level
+Then a password is asked which is bandit0. you can the search the directories with ls which shows a readme file that can be accessed with cat readme that'll give you the password for the next level.

 level 1

-You then use the password from the previous level to access the next level where with ls you'll find a directory called - you can read this with cat ./- which will give you the password to the next game
+You then use the password from the previous level to access the next level where with ls you'll find a directory called - you can read this with cat ./- which will give you the password to the next game.

 level 2

-With this level you do everything from before but you access the directory with cat spaces\ in\ this\ filename which tells it that there's spaces in the filename this will give you the next password
+With this level you do everything from before but you access the directory with cat spaces\ in\ this\ filename which tells it that there's spaces in the filename this will give you the next password.

 level 3

-in this level you need to find the password in a hidden directory this can be found with cd inhere and the then ls you can find a file called .hidden which can be accessed with cat .hidden
+in this level you need to find the password in a hidden directory this can be found with cd inhere and the then ls you can find a file called .hidden which can be accessed with cat .hidden.

 # sources
 https://terokarvinen.com/2021/install-debian-on-virtualbox/